It’s no secret that retail is a crowded and competitive industry.

 There’s nothing worse than an unhappy customer rambling on about their negative experience with your company on social media for the world to see.

-Creating a strategy for online reputation management has several advantages for retailers including:
+Therefore, creating a strategy for online reputation management (ORM) has several advantages for retailers.

 - Trend tracking and analysis